thereserveforce/www.thereserveforce.com/src/content/blog/it1-bits-june-2021.md

 **Important Note:** Be sure to save all files saved in Teams PRIOR to June 15th as they will not be automatically migrated to Flank Speed or SharePoint.

-For more information, visit [here] (https://portal.secnav.navy.mil/orgs/OPNAV/N2N6/DDCION/FlankSpeed/SitePages/Home.aspx).
+For more information, visit [here](https://portal.secnav.navy.mil/orgs/OPNAV/N2N6/DDCION/FlankSpeed/SitePages/Home.aspx).
 (CAC Access Required)

 **NROWS**